relvaner/tools4j-validator/README.md

 Swing
 =====

-In Swing text fields can be validated at runtime using the ValidationDocumentFilter class (see Fig. 1).
+In Swing, text fields can be validated at runtime using the ValidationDocumentFilter class (see Fig. 1).

 <pre><code>StringValidator v = new StringValidator();
 v.setPattern("[A-Za-z]+");